 According to KMTV 3’s Director of Engineering, Matt Highwood, rescanning your TV is easy.

 “Rescanning is essentially telling your TV to find all the available channels in your area.
 You can access your TV’s rescan function by pressing the menu button on your remote control.
 To scan, navigate to the ‘scan’ or ‘autotune’ function.
 If you’re watching on an older analog, non-HD television, you’ll need to rescan the converter box,” Highwood said.

-“Viewers who’ve been having trouble seeing our signal lately will see us clearly again on June 21st, once they rescan their television sets.
-You’ll be able to see a big difference in the new and improved signal,” Forsgren said.
+"After rescanning people will see us clearly again, once they rescan their television sets.
+You’ll be able to see a big difference in the new and improved signal,” KMTV General Manager Larry Forsgren said.

 If you forget to rescan your TV on June 21, Highwood says that’s OK.

 “You can rescan your TV at any time on or after the 21st.
 In fact, it’s a good idea to periodically rescan for channels.
 You may be surprised at the extra stations you’ll be able to pick up.”

 To learn more about when and why TV stations are being required to move their signals, and how to rescan your TV, go to the government’s website: